The Meadows Center is open to the public in a limited capacity Monday – Sunday from 10:00 a.m. – 5:00 p.m. We are thrilled to welcome you back!

 To ensure your health and safety, please follow these new policies:

-- Please practice social distancing by staying six feet apart from others.
+- Guests are strongly encouraged to wear a face mask and practice appropriate social distancing by staying six feet apart from others.

-- Boat tour and scuba diving guests will be required to check-in at the Meadows Center's ticket kiosk upon arrival.
+- Boat tour guests will be required to check-in at the Meadows Center's ticket kiosk upon arrival.
 Please bring your reservation confirmation with you.

 - Please do not visit if you are feeling sick.
 If you are sick, please stay home.

-We are not conducting group field trip tours at this time.
-The trails at Spring Lake and wetlands boardwalk will be open with no reservation required.
-The Discovery Hall and offices at Spring Lake Hall will remain closed to the public.
+Group field trip tours will reopen on June 1.
+The trails at Spring Lake and wetlands boardwalk will remain open to the public, with no reservation required.
+The Discovery Hall and offices at Spring Lake Hall will remain closed to the public until June 1.